lorossi/rpi-homepage/README.md

 Since I bought a RaspberryPi 4, I started installing a lot of services, to the point it's hard to remember every web interface IP.

 As many do, I quickly installed Plex, PiHole, Transmission, Jellyfin, ZeroTier... and things got messy.
 I could never remember how to connect to each service configuration panel.

 So this is how _rpi-homepage_ was born.
 It's a simple, quick, easy way to connect to some important service and why not, get local time and weather in a clean looking, minimal, interface.

-The webpage is completely scalable, I tested it on many devices and screen resolutions.
+The webpage is completely scalable as I have tested it on many devices and screen resolutions.

 ## Code structure

 This whole backend is coded in Python using Flask.

 The frontend works on vanilla JS.
 Previously it used jQuery but I decided to get rid of it because it looks useless, nowadays.

+The weather is fetched from [OpenWeatherMap.com](https://openweathermap.org/) since it's free and fairly correct and reliable.

 ## Translations

-The code support multi language translations for items descriptions and weather forecast.
+The code support multi language for weather forecast.

 The base code is in Italian.
 In order to set the interface into a foreign (well, for me at least) language, you have to change the parameter inside _settings.json_ file.